 For starters, it was Muir’s 1903 camping excursion with Teddy Roosevelt that inspired the president to set aside Yosemite as a national park (along with 4 other national parks, 18 national monuments, 55 bird sanctuaries and wildlife refuges, and 150 national forests that Roosevelt established during his presidency).
 Thanks Teddy!

-You can explore this legacy with our guide to ALL National Parks in CA. The list has obvious parks, like Yosemite, but it also includes some cool finds regarding our funky volcanic geology, our own version of the Galapagos and interesting historic figures.
+You can explore this legacy with our guide to ALL National Parks in CA or just focus in on the National Park sites in the Bay Area.
+The list has obvious parks, like Yosemite, but it also includes some cool finds regarding our funky volcanic geology, our own version of the Galapagos and interesting historic figures.

 If you live in or are visiting the Bay Area, stop into the John Muir National Historic site to learn more about his legacy, his family and his orchard.